 Go Back Up

-July 22-23, 2024 Gold Coast – Qld
+14th & 15th July, 2025 Gold Coast – Qld

-Disaster & Emergency Management Conference brings together some of Australia and New Zealand's most dedicated sector leaders, professionals and service providers in the one place for two big days of learning, listening, strategising and conceptualising the future of the sector.
+Disaster & Emergency Management Conference bring together some of Australia and New Zealand’s most dedicated sector leaders, professionals and service providers in the one place for two big days of learning, listening, strategising and conceptualising the future of the sector.

-At DEMC24 we’re asking the BIG questions…
+At DEMC25 we’re asking the BIG questions…

 Main Page DEMC (2)-min